kj2013/claff-happydb/README.md

 ### Tasks

-Given: An account of a happy moment with relevant labels.
+Given: An account of a happy moment, marked with individual's demographics, recollection time and relevant labels.

 **TASK 1: WHAT ARE THE INGREDIENTS FOR HAPPINESS?**